next-josemiguelmorales/office-next/README.md

-# WorkAdventure BBVA NEXT OFFICEs Maps
+# WorkAdventure Map Starter Kit

-Acces environment test is https://next-josemiguelmorales.github.io/office-next/.
-Enjoy!

 This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).